 - kids love that they can own mini-sized versions of these life-sized objects.
 It gives the child a sense of control and strength.

 Heavy objects such as bulldozers make compelling sounds, which sometimes sound almost human: they growl and roar nicely.

 Boys sometimes seem to enjoy these things more than girls, but their interest is often related to outside influences.

-Even if parents are gender neutral, the media does ensure that children are exposed to gender-specific toys, for example by having boys play with cars and swords in commercials, while girls always play with dolls and watch fairytale films.
+Even if parents are gender neutral, the media still exposes children to gender-specific information toys, for example by showing boys playing with cars and swords in commercials, while girls always play with dolls and watch fairytale films.

-Girls also often wish for the excavator toys that are normally given to boys, especially when parents provide a gender neutral environment.
+Girls often wish it too excavator toys, which is normally given to boys, especially when parents provide a gender neutral environment.